-- 1 lb lean ground turkey
+- 1 lb ground turkey

-- 1 small onion, finely chopped
+- 1 small onion finely chopped

-- 1 green pepper, finely chopped
+- 1 green pepper finely chopped

-- 1 teaspoon salt
+- 1 teaspoon kosher salt

 - 1 can (8 oz) tomato sauce

-- 1/2 cup BBQ sauce
+- 1/2 cup brown sugar BBQ sauce

-- 1 teaspoon dried oregano
+- 1 teaspoon brown sugar

-- 1 teaspoon chili powder
+- 1 teaspoon onion powder

 - 1 teaspoon garlic powder

-Stir in tomato sauce, BBQ sauce, and seasonings.
-Reduce heat to medium and let it simmer for about 5 minutes.
+- Stir in tomato sauce, BBQ sauce, and seasonings.
+Reduce heat to medium and let it simmer for about 10 minutes.

 - Serve with hamburger buns or rolls of choice.
 You can also serve with a slice of cheese and/or toast the hamburger buns as well.